RSS-199 — Broadband Radio Service (BRS) Equipment Operating in the Band 2500–2690 MHz

 Subscriber equipment is equipment that provides connectivity between the user's equipment and base station equipment.

-Mobile subscriber equipment is equipment intended to be used while in motion and during halts at unspecified points.
+Mobile subscriber equipment is subscriber equipment that is intended to be used while in motion and during halts at unspecified points.
 Handheld, portable, and nomadic subscriber equipment is considered to be types of mobile subscriber equipment.

-RSS-199 shall be used in conjunction with RSS-Gen, General Requirements and Information for the Certification of Radio Apparatus, for general specifications and information relevant to the equipment for which this standard applies.
+RSS-199 shall be used in conjunction with RSS-Gen, General Requirements and Information for the Certification of Radio Apparatus, for general specifications and information relevant to the equipment to which this standard applies.

 Equipment certified under this standard shall employ digital modulation.

 The channel bandwidth shall be equal to or greater than 1 MHz and shall be reported by the certification applicant.